N.W.A: Eazy-Duz-It and Straight Outta Compton (1988–1989)

 Straight Outta Compton was also one of the first albums to adhere to the new Parental Advisory label scheme, then still in its early stages: the label at the time consisted of "WARNING: Moderate impact coarse language and/or themes" only.
 However, the taboo nature of N.W.A's music was the most important factor of its mass appeal.
 Media coverage compensated for the group's lack of airplay, and its album eventually went double platinum.
 Two months before Straight Outta Compton, Eazy-E's solo debut Eazy-Duz-It was released.
 The album was dominated by Eazy's persona (MC Ren was the only guest rapper) but behind the scenes it was a group effort.
+Music was handled by Dr. Dre and DJ Yella; the lyrics were largely written by MC Ren, with contributions from Ice Cube and The D.O.C., and the album was another double platinum success for Ruthless (a few months earlier, Ruthless had found their initial success with J.J.
+Fad's gold-certified debut album Supersonic, which featured contributions from Dr. Dre, Arabian Prince, Eazy-E, and MC Ren).

-Music was handled by Dr. Dre and DJ Yella; the lyrics were largely written by MC Ren, with contributions from Ice Cube and The D.O.C.
-The album was another double platinum success for Ruthless (in addition to girl group J.J.
-Fad in 1988 and singer Michel'le in 1989).
-1989 saw the reissue of N.W.A and the Posse on CD, and the release of The D.O.C.'s No One Can Do It Better.
-His album was essentially a collaboration with Dr. Dre and notably free of "gangsta rap" content, including the N.W.A posse cut "The Grand Finalé".
-It became another No. 1 album for the record label.
+By the time Straight Outta Compton was finished, Arabian Prince increasingly became disillusioned with how Heller managed the group's funds.
+He gradually skipped studio sessions and photoshoots.
+N.W.A accompanied Public Enemy and Ice-T on a short nationwide tour from December 1988 to January 1989.
+When this tour concluded, Arabian Prince left the group.
+N.W.A embarked on an extensive three-month nationwide tour in the summer and fall of 1989.
+The shows also typically featured solo sets by Eazy-E. Ruthless also handled numerous successful releases in 1989, such as Michel'le's debut album Michel'le (which featured contributions from Dr. Dre and Eazy-E), the official reissue of N.W.A and the Posse on CD, and The D.O.C.'s debut album No One Can Do It Better.
+No One Can Do It Better was essentially a collaboration with Dr. Dre and notably free of "gangsta rap" content, including the N.W.A posse cut "The Grand Finalé".
+It became another platinum-certified album for Ruthless.